Can disclaimers be used to not wear hearing protection?

 Again, this is not possible.

-All-too-often an individual produces a letter from their doctor saying they do not have to wear hearing protection, however this is irrelevant and cannot set aside the basic duty for an employer to ensure hearing protection is worn.
+Sometimes an individual produces a letter from their doctor saying they do not have to wear hearing protection, however this is irrelevant and cannot set aside the basic duty for an employer to ensure hearing protection is worn.

 Extract from the HSE’s L108 stating medical exemptions are not possible.